Shokhino

 Shokhino (Шохино) is a rural locality (a village) in Lyakhovskoye Rural Settlement, Melenkovsky District, Vladimir Oblast, Russia.
-The population was 29 as of 2010.
+The population was 29 in 2010, and went down to a population of 16 people in 2021, according to the census.
 There are 2 streets.

 Geography

 Shokhino is located on the Urvanovskoye Lake, 40 km northeast of Melenki (the district's administrative centre) by road.
 Urvanovo is the nearest rural locality.